Criviere/os/Chapter4.md

     - `To cancel thread immediately PTHREAD_CANCEL_ASYNCHRONOUS type is set.`

     - `The default cancellation type is PTHREAD_CANCEL_DEFERED which means thread is cancelled only when it reaches its termination point.`

+`Thread cancellation state and type determine when the thread cancellation request is placed.
+There are two states in thread cancellation:`

+ - `PTHREAD_CANCEL_DISABLE in all cancellation state are held pending.`

+ - `PTHREAD_CANCEL_ENABLE in which cancellations requests are acted on according to thread cancellation types.`

+ - `The default thread cancellation type is PTHREAD_CANCEL_DISABLE.`

+ - `The system test for pending cancellation requests in certain blocking functions, if cancellation function is ENABLED and its type is DEFERED.
+These points are known as cancellation points. pthread_testcancel() function is used to create cancellation points.`